rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 Showing that my `.zshrc` is located at `/home/mhubbard/` or the root of my home directory.

 !!!
 Note
-    In zsh newer than 5.8 (not including 5.8 itself), zsh-syntax-highlighting uses the add-zle-hook-widget facility to install a zle-line-pre-redraw hook.
+    In zsh 5.9, zsh-syntax-highlighting uses the add-zle-hook-widget facility to install a zle-line-pre-redraw hook.
 Hooks are run in order of registration, therefore, z-sy-h must be sourced (and register its hook) after anything else that adds hooks that modify the command-line buffer.

 The line in the .zshrc file they are referring to is `source /usr/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh` .
 I make it the last line to the `.zshrc` file.